Vatican to field cricket team, take on Anglican Church

 In response to a suggestion that cricketing terms and field positions might be translated into Latin or Italian, McCarthy was firm: "English is the language of cricket and will remain the language of cricket".

-The Vatican team will wear the official colors of the tiny city-state - yellow and white - and their jackets will have the seal of the papacy, two crossed keys.
+The Vatican team will wear the official colours of the tiny city-state - yellow and white - and their jackets will have the seal of the papacy, two crossed keys.

 By all accounts Pope Francis is not much of a cricket man.
 He still supports the San Lorenzo football club of his native Buenos Aires.